Undergraduate Course: Ethics of Artificial Intelligence (PHIL10167)

 | Course description |

-The aim of this course is to introduce students to a range of ethical issues that arise regarding current and future artificial intelligence (AI).
+Artificial intelligence (AI) is developing at a rapid pace.
+The aim of this course is to introduce students to a range of ethical issues that arise regarding current and future AI.
 No previous familiarity with the literature on AI will be assumed.
+The classes will be primarily discussion based, so students are expected to have done the reading in advance of class.

-- How do we prevent learning algorithms from acquiring morally objectionable biases?
+- What is algorithmic bias?
+How can people prevent algorithms from acquiring morally objectionable biases?

 - How should AI systems be embedded in our social relations?
 Is it permissible to fall in love with an AI system?